We accept applications for Spring 2024 semester.

 How Do I Get Health Insurance?

-The medical insurance coverage is mandatory to purchase from the school.
-The cost of insurance is added to a semester class fees
+Medical insurance coverage is mandatory to purchase from the school.
+The cost of insurance is added to semester class fees.

 Student Center, Room SC214B